theimpactfulcompany/.github/profile/README.md

 Plaza is a fluent open-source messaging client built with WinUI for the Universal Windows Platform.
 It's also designed for Windows Phone and is an easy to use app.
 Plaza is based on [`Noobsenger`](https://github.com/NoobNotFound/Noobsenger), but rather than being hosted locally, Plaza is hosted on Azure/Andrexial servers.

+### 🖋️ What's Inspire?

+Inspire enhances your experience as a developer.
+Powered by Esmerelda, Inspire Studio can predict your code and automatically fill it in for you, easing your writing process.
+Inspire is commited to keeping you in your flow - it has helpful techniques to keep the Inspiration coming in, so you can write fluently.